brulang/bru-lang/bru-spec-v1.md

 # Bru Lang (Specification Version 1.0)

+> [!NOTE]
+> This is a draft specification for Bru.
+It is not yet ratified.

 Bru is a data definition language optimized for use with [Bruno][] to describe an API request in a file.